 Access Token and Refresh Token These are populated through the Authentication - Step 1 button above.
 Please do NOT copy these to other sites or other backup profiles.
-If the access and refresh tokens get out of sync your backup archive uploads will fail.
+If the access and refresh tokens get out of sync and had a prill fail.

+your backup archive uploads will fail.